aws-samples/busy-engineers-document-bucket/instructions/docs/multi-kms-key.md

     ops.retrieve(item.partition_key)
     # Use the make targets to change the grants and see what happens!
     # Ctrl-D when finished to exit the REPL
     ```

+=== "C#"

+    ```csharp
+    // Run your code
+    dotnet run

+    // Follow the menu prompts to interact with the document bucket
+    // You can close the program at any time with Ctrl+c

+    // Use the make targets to change the grants and see what happens!

+    // Alternatively, you can edit the Main method in App.cs
+    // to interact with the Api class directly.

+    ```

 ## Explore Further